mfgustavo/glompo/README.rst

 3. You should confirm that everything is working correctly by running the tests in the ``tests`` folder.
 Running the tests requires ``pytest`` be installed to your Python environment.
 This is not installed automatically with GloMPO.

-   Depending on the abilities of the system core and scope tests can be run together or independently:

    .. code-block:: bash